Skip to main content

 fcntl64: symbol not found or similar errors

 This means a glibc binary is running on a musl system.
 For binary apps, check if a musl variant is available for the tool and add it to the config.
-For managed runtimes, the JVM runtime auto-falls back to system java if installed (apk add openjdk17).
-For FNM and UV, configure system mode manually in your wrapper config since these binaries are not available in Alpine's default repositories.
+For managed runtimes, the Node runtime uses its pinned musl archive automatically, and the JVM runtime auto-falls back to system java if installed (apk add openjdk17).
+For UV, configure system mode manually in your wrapper config since the uv binary is not available in Alpine's default repositories.
 If no musl variant or system binary exists, the tool cannot run on Alpine without a glibc compatibility layer.

 Detection returns unknown